-Clinical experience in this department is intense.
-Residents must be highly committed to maximizing all available learning opportunities.
-In addition to operative experience, clinical responsibilities include evaluation and diagnosis of patients in the outpatient, inpatient and emergent setting; pre- and post-operative care; and systems-based patient management.
-Residents have the opportunity to follow patients longitudinally, providing an opportunity for critical assessment of outcomes.
+Clinical experience in our residency program is comprehensive, structured and tailored to different educational styles.
+We strive to create an engaging and interactive learning environment where all learners are welcome and passionate to be part of health care.
+Residents are offered many educational opportunities during their five-year training period.
+In addition to a high volume operative experience, clinical opportunities include evaluation and diagnosis of patients in the outpatient, inpatient and emergency setting; pre- and post-operative care; and systems-based patient management.
+Residents have the opportunity to follow patients longitudinally, providing learning experiences for critical assessment of outcomes.
 This training applies progressive responsibility based on each individual’s level of education, experience and competence.
 Residents develop medical decision-making and surgical skills under the guidance of expert faculty physicians who are at the forefront of their respective specialties.

 Focus on Surgical Experience

-A resident’s initial surgical experience—routine myringotomy, adenoidectomy, tonsillectomy and tracheotomy—is soon supplemented with participation in endoscopic surgery and an increasing role in major head and neck procedures and otology cases.
-An emphasis on hands-on instruction allows each resident to gain experience in patient care and to begin crafting his or her surgical skills immediately.
+An emphasis on hands-on instruction allows each resident to gain experience in patient care and to begin crafting his or her surgical skills immediately beginning in the first year of residency.
 Residents are challenged to participate in the process of intraoperative decision-making and are considered active members of the treatment team.